Last Updated: September 4, 2023

 • Over time, is this number going up or down?
 (Remember when obtaining Census data to try to find comparable data for 10 years earlier, or one year earlier if you’re using annual estimates.
 Even longer comparisons may be useful to show trends.)

 • Compared to my entire city, is my neighborhood higher or lower?
 By what percentage?
 What about the comparison of my neighborhood to my entire metropolitan region?

 • Compared to my state, is my neighborhood higher or lower?
 How about the nation?

 • If you're looking at block-level data, how do the various blocks in your neighborhood compare to one another?
 What factors account for this?
-Are there dormitories, prisons, nursing homes, group homes, or other "out of sight, out of mind" groups living in your community that are skewing the numbers?
+Are there dormitories, prisons, nursing homes, group homes, religious institutions, or other "out of sight, out of mind" groups living in your community that are skewing the numbers?

 • How are we doing on key neighborhood demographics indicators?